darkskyapp/darksky-ruby/README.markdown

 # Returns a forecast for the next hour at a given location.
 forecast = darksky.forecast('42.7243','-73.6927')

+# Returns a brief forecast for the next hour at a given location.
+brief_forecast = darksky.brief_forecast('42.7243','-73.6927')

 # Returns forecasts for a collection of arbitrary points.
 precipitation = darksky.precipitation(['42.7','-73.6',1325607100,'42.0','-73.0',1325607791])